 - High quality shapes: Excellent behaviour in junctions, in the proximity of a third color, and with slightly different colours.

-StudioRIP provides three types of proofing to satisfy all needs and is ISO Fogra approved and comes complete with built-in tools to calibrate, create ICC profiles and check your proofer is matching the intended target colours.
+StudioRIP provides three types of proofing to satisfy all needs, can output ISO-12647/FOGRA approved proofs and comes complete with built-in tools to calibrate, create ICC profiles and check your proofer is matching the intended colour standard.

 Three types of proofing are provided with the StudioRIP Digital Proofing system: